Welsh Terrier -

 Speaking of loopholes, if he

 accidentally gets out of your property, he's hard to catch.
-Even though he may see you lip-synching
+Even though he may see you lip-syncing

-words at him, for some uncanny reason he becomes totally deaf!
+words at him, for some uncanny reason he suddenly becomes totally deaf!
 Go figure.

 Although he likes